Deploy Next.js to Netlify: SSR, ISR, and App Router Support

 Share:

-• A Next.js project (13+ works, including the App Router)
+• A Next.js project (13+ with either Pages or App Router)

 • A Netlify account

-• Your project pushed to GitHub, GitLab, or Bitbucket
+• Your code pushed to GitHub, GitLab, or Bitbucket

 • Node.js installed locally